-- Those who can enter the country with a paid visa on arrival can stay for 30 days and extend it for another 30 days, but can do so only at one time.
+- Those who can enter the country with a paid visa on arrival can stay for 30 days and extend it for another 30 days but can only do so once.

-There are two kinds of business visas in Indonesia: single entry and multiple entry.
-You can refer to the table below to know more about them.
+Indonesia has two kinds of business visas: single entry and multiple entry.
+You can refer to the table below to learn more about them.

 |SINGLE ENTRY||MULTIPLE ENTRY|

 |Validity||60 days||12 months|

 |Length of Stay||

 |Fee||USD 350 + USD 100 (Sponsorship)||USD 700 + USD 100 (Sponsorship)|

 As you can see from the list of requirements, you need a guarantee letter before applying for a business visa in Indonesia.
 In other words, you have to look for a sponsor.
 Let’s explore the potential candidates who can act as sponsors and provide the necessary support for your business visa application.

 - All local and foreign-owned companies